 Where copper fungicides are included at label rates with HML32, it addresses wet weather diseases such as downy mildew, black spot and phomopsis.

-A premix of Protectorhml with 22g of elemental copper also provide powdery mildew and downy mildew control.
+A premix of Protectorhml with 22g of elemental copper (eg 30g Nordox 75WG) also provide powdery mildew and downy mildew control.

 Applications of HML32 alone around veraison provide extra botrytis resilience.

 As the mode of action is contact, application technique and coverage are key to achieving maximum efficacy.
 Effective ‘covers’ and reasonably tight spray intervals are important during times of high growth and for susceptible varieties, likewise the replacement of ‘cover’ after significant rain events.
 Simple things such as alternating the spraying direction to reduce ‘shadows’ count towards well controlled disease

 Please read the notes carefully to get a full understanding of the programme.

 If you have not managed to prevent Powdery Mildew infection, there are TWO pathways to successfully manage them.
 Earlier infections are always far easier to deal with provided the applications are made in accordance with our recommended best practice.
 With severe infections running through to epidemics, it should still be possible to suppress well and reduce splitting.
 (See photographic evidence in Farmlands Adjuvant trial where Gewurztraminer was recovered from an epidemic).

 - HML32 with copper fungicide (45g Cu /100l) and potassium bicarbonate (300g/100l)

 - HML32 with sulphur and HML Silco (Note: this pathway allows for sheep grazing)